gztrk-engineer/iam-docs/docs/B2B-Authentication/index.md

 From a broad perspective, our platform enables B2B customers to:

-- Enable organizations, e.g., the suppliers, and their employees to access corporate apps
+- Enable organizations, e.g., the suppliers and their employees to access corporate apps
 - Grant and revoke organization and user access to apps and resources
 - Use role-based access controls (RBAC) for management of roles and permissions across applications
 - Integrate single sign-on (SSO) so users only need to log in once on all relevant apps